 The question of whether renting is the right option for you boils down to what makes the most sense for you financially.
 Here are some factors to keep in mind while weighing the decision.

 Although far from a panacea, renting offers distinct advantages.
 For one thing, the responsibility and expense of maintaining the property rests with your landlord, not you.
-So when the faucet leaks or the water heater goes kaput, all you have to do is pick up the phone and alert the owner to the problem.
+So, when the faucet leaks or the water heater goes kaput, all you have to do is pick up the phone and alert the owner to the problem.
 And for a low monthly cost, a renter’s insurance policy can offer protection for your personal property, liability coverage and more.
 (Learn more about what rental insurance covers.)

 Another benefit: While the equity you have in a home is considered an asset on paper, that “wealth” is of little use until you sell your home.
 Once you do sell, that money can be put in a savings account or other investment vehicle where it’ll be more readily accessible when you need it – for say, medical expenses or the river cruise in France you’ve long dreamed of taking.

 Another potential perk: The cost of renting can sometimes be less than owning.
-This is particularly true in the early years of a mortgage when much of what a homeowner pays goes toward interest and instead of equity.
+This is particularly true in the early years of a mortgage when much of what a homeowner pays goes toward interest instead of equity.
 That makes renting a great option if you only plan to do it for a year or two.
-But the savings associated with renting tends to diminishes over time and reverses in favor of owning within 10 years.
+But the savings associated with renting tends to diminish over time and reverses in favor of owning within 10 years.
 This calculator can help you determine when the turning point would be for you.

 Now for the drawbacks: Rents can go up over time and owners can sell out from under tenants, forcing them to end the lease and find another place to live.
 As a renter, you also forego many tax benefits afforded to homeowners.
 And stock and mutual fund investments can always decline in value while property values increase.

 The most touted benefit of homeownership is the tax deductions.
 These write-offs include mortgage interest, mortgage points and real estate taxes.
-Other tax breaks afforded homeowners include depreciation on a home-based office and credits for installing energy-saving upgrades, such as water heaters and heating systems.
+Other tax breaks afforded to homeowners include depreciation on a home-based office and credits for installing energy-saving upgrades, such as water heaters and heating systems.
 And when you sell your primary residence, you can make up to $250,000 in profit if you’re a single owner, twice that if you’re married, and not owe any taxes on capital gains.

-Critics argue that the benefits of these tax breaks don’t offset the overall costs of buying and owning a home, which, besides a monthly mortgage payment, include a down payment, closing costs, lawyers’ fees, maintenance fees and where applicable, home owner association fees.
+Critics argue that the benefits of these tax breaks don’t offset the overall costs of buying and owning a home, which, besides a monthly mortgage payment, include a down payment, closing costs, lawyers’ fees, maintenance fees and where applicable, homeowner association fees.

-Kolko is also behind Trulia’s Rent vs. Buy Index, which features a calculator that can help you determine whether renting or buying is more expensive in your location.
+Need help deciding?
+Trulia has a Rent vs. Buy Index, which features a calculator that can help you determine whether renting or buying is more expensive in your location.

 One of the major risks associated with homeownership is that values can and do decline, sometimes in spectacular fashion.
 If the Great Recession taught us anything, it’s that.
 Boomers saw a drop of nearly $1 trillion in home value when the real estate market tanked, Patrick Simmons, director of strategic planning in Fannie Mae’s economic research group, told the Los Angeles Times.

-Boomers should ask themselves three questions when pondering which route to take, Blayney and another expert, Jeff Bucher, president of Citizen Advisory Group in Ohio, told the Washington Post.
+those 50+ should ask themselves three questions when pondering which route to take, Blayney and another expert, Jeff Bucher, president of Citizen Advisory Group in Ohio, told the Washington Post.